phr00t/jMonkeyVR/README.md

  rootNode.attachChild(observer);
 ```

-<i>PRO-TIP: Use anisotropic filtering!
-Textures will be very blurry otherwise!</i>
+<i>PRO-TIP: Use anisotropic filtering & do NOT directly access the VRApplication "cam", use getCamera() instead!</i>

 <b>Using the GUI</b>